Akshay-sankey/to-do-codeigniter/README.md

 Created by Mark Johnson

 ##Download using git
+1. Create a new sub-directory on your PHP/MySQL server.
+If you dont have a web host, [MAMP](http://www.mamp.info)/[XAMPP](http://www.apachefriends.org/en/xampp-windows.html) work great on local machines.

-- In your mac/unix terminal enter:
+2. In your mac/unix terminal enter:
  `git init https://github.com/marklj/to-do.git`

 ##Download manually